 As discussed in SECTION VI.
-MANAGEMENT'S DISCUSSION OF CONSOLIDATED OPERATIONS, the University selected Skanska USA Commercial Development, Inc. to transform a portion of the 2100 Pennsylvania Avenue building, as well has six adjacent row houses (previously used for commercial retail and University uses), into a 250,000 square foot Class A office building with approximately 7,000 square feet of ground floor retail.
-The anticipated 75-year ground lease includes a phase-in rent until substantial completion and then a rent payment to the University, which will increase annually.
+MANAGEMENT'S DISCUSSION OF CONSOLIDATED OPERATIONS, the University selected Skanska USA Commercial Development, Inc. to transform a portion of the 2100 Pennsylvania Avenue West building, as well as six adjacent row houses (previously used for commercial retail and University uses), into a 250,000 square foot Class A office building with approximately 7,000 square feet of ground floor retail.
+The 75-year ground lease includes a phase-in rent until substantial completion and then a rent payment to the University, which will increase annually.
 Redevelopment costs will be borne by Skanska USA, continuing the University's strategy to maximize value from its investment properties without allocating its own liquidity.
+Construction is underway and is expected to be complete in 2018.